 Headquartered in Los Angeles, Serving all of California

 Our Los Angeles wrongful death attorneys can help you ensure that the individual who was responsible is held accountable for their actions.
 Adamson Ahdoot, LLP, can help pursue your wrongful death claim to receive the closure and compensation your family needs and deserves.

 While money cannot replace your loved one, it can mitigate the high expense associated with sudden death.
 Compensation can help with debt, funeral expenses, and outstanding medical bills.

-At Adamson Ahdoot, we are small enough to provide personal, one-on-one attention, yet large enough to bring dedicated staff that can handle any personal injury case.
-We serve both English and Spanish speaking clientele.
+At Adamson Ahdoot, we are small enough to provide personal, one-on-one attention, yet large enough to offer you a dedicated staff that can handle any personal injury case.
+We serve both English and Spanish-speaking clientele.
 We will stand by you and fight for justice for you and your loved one.
-We work based on contingency.
+Furthermore, we work based on contingency.
 So, the only time that you will pay us is if we win on your behalf.

 To schedule your free consultation with our wrongful death attorneys in Los Angeles, please contact us today at (800) 310-1606.